-Responsive web design is a design approach in which websites are built with flexible & fluid grids and css media queries so they are viewable and optimised for various types of devices and screen sizes but definitely not for all devices & browsers.
+Responsive web design is a design approach in which websites are built with flexible & fluid grids and css media queries so they are viewable and optimised for various types of devices and screen sizes.
+The huge popularity and rise of the iPhone since January 2007 with internet (browser) enabled capabilities allowed for websites to be designed and built for mobile devices including phones and tablets along with desktop screens.
 Modern browsers and a large portion of modern devices should and can be supported.
 Ethan Marcotte coined the term responsive web design as advancements in HTML markup and particularly CSS styling language enabled and supported Responsive Web Design.

 When developing a responsive website the developer will have different css styles applied at different minimum and maximum widths so that at different screen sizes and on different devices the website will display and cater for the specific device.
 People used to have a desktop website and then buy a mobile website in addition to the desktop version.
-You do not need to do this any more.
-Responsive websites can be designed to be viewable for most modern devices and screen sizes including iPad, tablets, smart phones, iPhones, desktop screens and extra-large devices or screens.
+You for may years now do not need to do this as a website built responsively can flex from a mobile device and re-adjust it’s layout on larger screens.
+Responsive websites can be designed to be viewable for most modern devices and screen sizes including iPad, tablets, smart phones, iPhones, desktop screens and extra-large screens including different screen resolutions.

 The use of percentages & fixed widths (which change) on website grids is used commonly in responsive design.
 When using fixed widths on website grids at different break points the widths will change and become wider or narrower based on the media query targeting the screen size, the width of the grid in pixels, rem’s, em’s or percentage is changed at each break point in the style sheet.

 Typefaces are scaled in responsive design.
 Type on larger displays will scale up and become large while also scaling down for smaller devices.
-This scaling of type is to aid in the reading of the content.
-A smaller image will be used on a mobile phone while a much larger image is displayed on desktop computer when developing responsive images with CSS.
-Developers do this so a website is quick to load on smaller devices (mobiles & tablets) with weaker internet connections and because a image only needs to be as large as the screen it is being used on.
+This scaling of type is to aid in the reading of the content along with being the appropriate size for the screen or device.
+A small image will be used on a mobile phone while a much larger image is displayed on desktop computer when developing with responsive images.
+Developers do this so a website is quick to load on smaller devices (mobiles & tablets) with weaker internet connections and because an image only needs to be as large as the screen it is being used on.
 If developers didn’t do this a website on a mobile phone could take a long amount of time to download images and this possibly would result in the user leaving the website &/or having a poor user experience.

-If no CSS option is available then 100% width images can be styled to scale to any screen size but this can either limit the size of the image being used or the image can take time on weaker internet connections to load, hence the problem with images and responsive design.
-Picturefill polyfill can be used as a responsive image polyfill to offer a solution of the responsive image dilemma & for more reading on this topic visit (Responsive Images) here.
+100% width images can be styled to scale to any screen size but this can either limit the size of the image being used or the image will be much slower to load with weaker internet connections.
+Picturefill polyfill can be used as a responsive image polyfill to offer a solution of the responsive image dilemma & for more reading on this topic visit Responsive images done right..

 Graceful Degradation & Progressive Enhancement (PE) are two different ways to have a website display on older web browsers.
 PE argues that a website should be built on a base user experience for earlier versions of web browsers delivering all content and progressively add more functionality to the website for newer browsers that support more modern technologies.
 Graceful Degradation is essentially the other side of the same coin whereby a website is built for full functionality for modern web browsers and on older web browsers the website should degrade gracefully although not look quite as well but still deliver all content to the user and have a good level of functionality.
 Progressive enhancement is the more modern and preferred approach.